InverterNetwork/contracts/src/modules/fundingManager/bondingCurve/formulas/DiscreteCurveMathLib_v1.md

 ### Internal Functions and Composability

 Most functions in the library are `internal pure`, designed to be called by other smart contracts (typically Funding Managers).
 This makes the library a set of reusable mathematical tools rather than a standalone stateful contract.
-The `using PackedSegmentLib for PackedSegment;` directive enables convenient syntax for accessing segment data (e.g., `mySegment.initialPrice()`).
+The `using PackedSegmentLib for PackedSegment;` directive enables convenient syntax for accessing segment data (e.g., `mySegment._initialPrice()`).

 ## Inheritance